IONI0/SubsPlus-Scripts/README.md

 # SubsPlus+ Automation Scripts
 Automation scripts made for fixing Hidive subtitles and other functions.

 ## Scripts

-These are the first batch of scripts.
-There are a few more I haven't finished cleaning up yet, which I might add later.
+Check the wiki tab for additional information.
 I'm not an experienced programmer, so constructive criticism is appreciated.

 These scripts are first and foremost made for SubsPlus+ releases and Hidive subtitles, so don't expect the more specific scripts to work outside of that context.

 ### Auto_Chap
 Generate chapters by matching themes downloaded from [AnimeThemes](https://animethemes.moe) to the episode.

 It creates a `.themes` folder with the downloaded themes for future runs and charts showing where the themes matched in the episode.
 Chapters will not be generated if no matches or more than 2 themes are matched, or 2 themes are in the same half of the episode.
 Themes tagged with `Transition` or `Over` on animethemes will not be downloaded and non-conventional themes like Oshi no Ko will likely not work as intended.